 This is my life story and how I was born and brought up in the 1940s and 1950s, and my life as a young Mother in the 1960s and 70s.

 If you can resonate with the following synopsis of the book, please read the blog on Dogma on my blog page.

 The Truth Has Set Me Free – Patricia Cherry

 A memoir about my emancipation from the shackles of Fundamentalist Christian belief.

 My experiences were the result of several generations of Pentecostal preachers who lived their lives with the sole purpose of converting others to their beliefs.
 They firmly believe that their way is the only way.
 I call it narcissism.
 The leaders of the churches that I grew up in, and the one that I belonged to in the 1970s, were narcissistic in nature, and so were my Mother and her brothers.
-Her whole life has been spent in fear due to the teaching that she, and the previous two generations before her, received as children.
+She spent her whole life in fear due to the teaching that she, and the previous two generations before her, received as children.

 But I managed to break the thread.
 And I thank God that I went through all the grief in my life, enabling me to get to a place where I could search for the answer and find it.
 My emancipation began with a kiss.
 But I had to touch rock bottom before I began the climb back up.

 During the last 30 years I found confidence in myself, and got to know my soul.
-Although like most people, I still doubt myself from time to time, I now realise the truth: I am good enough; and because of that, I am free.
+Like most people, I still doubt myself from time to time.
+However, I now realise the truth: I am good enough; and because of that, I am free.
 May my story inform and inspire: The Truth Has Made Me Free.